NCAR/wrf_hydro_training/lessons/Exp1_warm_vs_cold_start.md

 library(ggplot2)
 ggplot(data = merged) + geom_line(aes(time, streamflow, color = run)) + facet_wrap(~feature_id)
 ```
 Now lets investigate why do we see this difference between the two.
-There is one option in the hydro.namelist to output the starting state of the simulation.
+There is one option in the hydro.namelist to output the starting state of the simulation which was set to 1 at the two model simulations.
+This allows us to compare the two runs at the initial time step.

 ```
 !
 Option to write output files at time 0 (restart cold start time): 0=no, 1=yes (default) t0OutputFlag = 1
 ```

-Soil moisture is one of the important state variabels which will have an impact

-soil moisture content at the start of the two simulations, and see how it impacts our simulations.
+Note that in the above hydrographs the streamflow for the cold start run is zero while in the warm start run the streams are not empty.
+Now let s take a look at the soil moisture as one of the important state variabels impacting the streamflow values.

 ```R
 ###### Let s plot the soil moiture state at the start of the run between the two runs ...